5 Net Zero Building Techniques

 What exactly is a net-zero energy building?

-A net-zero energy building, often referred to as NZEB, is a structure that generates as much energy on-site as it consumes over the course of a year.
-In other words, the total energy used by the building is equal to or less than the energy produced by renewable sources within the same building.
+A net-zero energy building, often referred to as NZEB, is a structure that generates as much energy on-site as it consumes over a year.
+In other words, the total energy used is equal to or less than the energy produced by renewable sources within the same building.

 How can I determine if a site has adequate sun exposure for solar energy in my construction project?

 Evaluating sun exposure is critical for effective solar energy utilization.
-A solar site assessment, conducted by professionals, takes into account factors like the orientation of the site, shading, and local climate.
-This assessment provides insights into whether a location is suitable for solar installations.
+You can perform a solar site assessment by hiring professionals.
+They take into account factors like the orientation of the site, shading, and local climate to confirm whether a location is suitable for solar installations.

 Are there any financial incentives for implementing net zero building techniques?